-Seven shot this morning in Boston at Caribbean festival
+Seven shot this morning at Caribbean festival in Boston

 City Council President Ed Flynn called for second parade at 1pm on Saturday to be cancelled

-Seven people have been shot at Boston’s Caribbean Carnival on Saturday morning, according to reports.
+Seven people were shot at Boston’s Caribbean Carnival on Saturday morning leading to calls for a subsequent event this afternoon to be cancelled.

-At about 7.44am on Saturday, “officers responded to the area of Blue Hill Avenue and Talbot Avenue for a report of multiple people shot,” a spokesperson for the Boston Police Department told The Independent.
+Officers responded to Blue Hill Avenue and Talbot Avenue in the Dorchester area of the city at about 7.44am on Saturday.

 “Seven victims have been shot and transported to local hospitals with non-life threatening injuries.
-Firearms have been recovered and arrests made,” the spokesperson added.
+Firearms have been recovered and arrests made,” the Boston Police Department told The Independent.

-It’s unclear how many arrests have been made at this time.
+It’s unclear if arrests have been made at this time.

-The victims have non-life threatening injuries and have been taken to hospital.
-Firearms have been recovered, the Boston Herald reported.

 City Council President Ed Flynn called for second parade at 1pm on Saturday to be cancelled.